evisvasiu/GPRS-Weather-Station/README.md

 DS18B20 - Temperature

-In order to be as more energy-efficient as possible, I have designed interval measurements by using an external cheap and effective timer (model C005).
+In order to be as energy-efficient as possible, I have designed interval measurements by using an external cheap and effective timer (model C005).
 Another alternative was by using the board's deep-sleep functions but there was still current leakage from I2C ports.
 It would make the circuit more complex to deal with that issue.
-Board will power on periodically and will get command to power off from the board.
+The board will power on periodically and the timer will get a command to power off from the board.
 This command can be given online as well, so it could stay powered on when required.

-MQTT is chosen as data transmitting protocol..
-Data are published as JSON meesage payload.
+MQTT is chosen as the data transmitting protocol.
+Data are published as JSON message payload.

 ## Power circuit: